elixir-ecto/ecto/guides/howtos/Multi tenancy with query prefixes.md

 Now we have data inserted in both prefixes.

 Prefixes in queries and structs always cascade.
-For example, if you run `MyApp.Repo.preload(sample, [:some_association])`, the association will be queried for and loaded in the same prefix as the `sample` struct.
-If `sample` has associations and you call `MyApp.Repo.insert(sample)` or `MyApp.Repo.update(sample)`, the associated data will also be inserted/updated in the same prefix as `sample`.
+For example, if you run `MyApp.Repo.preload(post, [:comments])`, the association will be queried for and loaded in the same prefix as the `post` struct.
+If `post` has associations and you call `MyApp.Repo.insert(post)` or `MyApp.Repo.update(post)`, the associated data will also be inserted/updated in the same prefix as `post`.
 That's by design to facilitate working with groups of data in the same prefix, and especially because **data in different prefixes must be kept isolated**.

 ## Per from/join prefixes